Que Milagro? (What a Miracle?)

 So, what does this overdue occasion have to do with Mata Ortiz and the pottery?

 Well, today, July 27, 2016, at the Clay Festival in Silver City, New Mexico, visiting Mata Ortiz artist, Diego Valles, staged another feminist reform of sorts: He credited the MATRIARCHS of Mata Ortiz with being the first potters in their community.
 For cryin’ out loud, finally!
 At last!
-What were we so aftaid of?
+What were we so afraid of?

-For years, the role pot-making grandmothers, great-grandmothers, and great-great-grandmothers played in the Mata Ortiz region was overlooked, sustaining an American-invented tale that pottery-making was re-discovered in Mata Ortiz in the 1950s by a man who had never seen a potter at work.
+For years, the role pot-making grandmothers, great-grandmothers, and great-great-grandmothers played in the Mata Ortiz region was overlooked, sustaining an American-invented tale that pottery-making was re-discovered in Mata Ortiz by a man who had never seen a potter at work.
 Yes, it was an American-invented myth.
 A myth of male dominance.
 A myth spread largely by, and for, American men with their own business interests and reputations at stake.

 “Our grandmothers made (utilitarian) pottery out of necessity,” Valles asserted.
 “Pottery was part of the community.”
 He went on to say that “Later, in the fifties and sixties, it was a (non-gender-specific) group of potters, the Silveiras and others,” that began what we now call the Mata Ortiz Pottery Movement.
 Collective sigh.
 It has finally been said out loud, on stage, what many people on both sides of the border have whispered for years, that generations of Mexican men and women are to be credited for Mata Ortiz Pottery.